Colorado Mortgage Advisor

 Possibly, but the right path depends on how your income is documented.
 Tax returns, Schedule C income, K-1 income, business ownership, 1099 income, and write-offs can all affect how much qualifying income may be used.
 The goal is to review the full picture before assuming you do or do not qualify.

-What if my tax returns do not show my true income?
+What if my tax returns do not show my full income picture?
 There may be alternative ways to document income, depending on the scenario.

 That is common for business owners and self-employed borrowers.
 Depending on the situation, there may be options such as bank statement loans, profit-and-loss review, non-QM programs, or other alternative documentation paths.
 The key is matching the loan structure to how your income is actually received and documented.

-Can real estate investors qualify without using traditional income?
+Can real estate investors qualify using rental income?
 DSCR and rental-property options may focus more on property cash flow.

 In some cases, yes.
 DSCR loans may allow an investor to qualify based on the property’s rental income instead of traditional personal income.
 These loans are not right for every investor, but they can be useful when the property cash flow supports the financing strategy.